 The progress of each student will be reviewed each quarter by the undergraduate committee.
 If progress is unsatisfactory, the student will be notified in writing and:

-1. Warned that progress is not satisfactory, if this is the student's first quarter in the Materials Science and Engineering program.
+- Warned that progress is not satisfactory if this is the student's first quarter in the Materials Science and Engineering program.
 Students will be placed on academic probation if the problem is not remedied after the end of the warning quarter.

-2. In the second and all successive quarters in the MSE program, students will be placed on academic warning if any of the basic criteria are not met, followed by academic probation in the following quarter.
+- In the second and all successive quarters in the MSE program, students will be placed on academic warning if any of the basic satisfactory progress criteria are not met, followed by academic probation in the following quarter.

-3. If the student does not correct any deficiencies in the first probationary quarter, the MSE academic counselor will report the conditions in writing to the Department Undergraduate Committee.
+- If the student does not correct any deficiencies in the first probationary quarter, the MSE academic advisor will report the conditions in writing to the Undergraduate Committee Chair.